Bolitaeninae: Reproduction

 Mating is thought to occur at or below 1,000 m deep.
 In the darkness, whether mating is successful or not may depend on the female; she can choose whether to signal the male with her circumoral photophore.
 The light emitted by the photophore is believed to be of a specific wavelength, possibly both preventing miscommunication and the attraction of predators.

 After mating, the female then rises to about 800 m to brood.
-Her eggs are interconnected by a number of stalks; the whole mass is held safely by means of suckers near her mouth.
+Her eggs are interconnected by a number of stalks and the whole mass is held safely by means of suckers near her mouth.
 Due to the cold (4–5 °C) environment, brooding likely takes several months; the female is thought to forgo food during this entire period.
 After hatching, the young octopuses rise to the productive, upper 300 m of the water column where they remain until reaching a certain size (7–20 mm).
 As they mature, the young begin their gradual descent to the mesopelagic and eventually bathypelagic zones.